Understanding the Cost of Daycare in Illinois

 Multiple caregivers/teachers – Most daycare facilities are staffed with many experienced teachers and trained caregivers who have been working with children for years.
 Your child will get to interact with multiple teachers, which is important for building better social skills.

-Shedding Some Light on the True Cost of Daycare in Illinois
+Shedding some light on the true cost of daycare in Illinois

 The actual cost of daycare in Illinois varies greatly depending on your child’s age and whether you need full-time or part-time care, as well as the type of center you choose and where it’s located.

-Parents who choose to get 5 or fewer hours of care for their children at a daycare center will enjoy lower part-time rates of between $14.60 and $23.25 per day for a child under age 2.
+Parents who choose to get 5 or fewer hours of care for their children at a daycare center will enjoy lower part-time rates of between $29.00 and $34.00 per day for a child under age 2.
 The amount will depend on the number of hours of care provided and the location of the facility.

-Option -2: In-home nanny
+Option #2: In-home nanny

 In-home nannies serve as a reasonable alternative to traditional daycare for parents seeking a more intimate form of childcare.
 Contrary to common belief, nannies are not glorified babysitters; they do much more than you think.

-A conventional in-home nanny is responsible for taking your child to and from activities like playgrounds, parks, etc.; feeding and cleaning your little one, and of course, assisting with household chores like laundry, washing dishes, cooking, and so forth.
+A conventional in-home nanny is responsible for taking your child to and from activities like playgrounds, parks, to feeding and cleaning your little one, and of course, assisting with household chores like laundry, washing dishes, cooking, and so forth.

 Think of an in-home nanny as your own Mary Poppins (except that she’s painfully expensive and nowhere near perfect, of course).
 Nannies engage in activities, create daily schedules, and generate play opportunities to ensure your child’s healthy emotional, physical, and mental growth.